MuazOsmann/Ceaser-Cipher-Assembly/README.md

 Read the file with SYS_read syscall.
 The file descriptor is stored in rdi, the buffer in rsi, and the buffer size in rdx.
 Write to the standard output with SYS_write syscall.
 The content of the file is stored in bufer.
 Shift the content of the file by adding 3 to each letter's ASCII value.
 If the value is greater than 90, subtract 26

+WE retain all rights to OUR source code and no one may reproduce, distribute, or create derivative works from the work found in this repository.